-A Modbus RTU Master interface can be selected for either or both of the local buses to control and monitor Modbus slave devices including variable frequency drives (VFD’s), smart power meters, digital communicating thermostats, Lighting controllers and panels, pressure monitors, etc. Installing an ASI Controls Energy Management System with VFD’s and other Modbus-enabled energy saving devices can reduce building energy consumption and lower operating costs.
+If multiple protocols are needed, a BACnet system bus can operate with a Modbus RTU Master local bus 1 and an ASI legacy protocol sub-network on local bus 2.
+A Modbus RTU Master interface can be selected for either or both of the local buses to control and monitor Modbus slave devices including variable frequency drives (VFD’s), smart power meters, digital communicating thermostats, Lighting controllers and panels, pressure monitors, etc. An ASI Controls Energy Management System with VFD’s and other energy saving devices can reduce building energy consumption and lower operating costs.

 The controller provides energy management and control of a wide range of building systems including air handlers, chillers, cooling towers, boilers, pumps, lighting, etc. Applications range from autonomous control of retail stores, branch banks, and telephone company buildings to networked control of very large buildings.
 A native demand control algorithm can be configured to automatically make setpoint adjustments and duty-cycle or idle equipment when load is forecast to exceed a preset maximum kW demand control set-point.
 An Optimum Start sequence uses historical and current data to minimize energy used to get the building suitably conditioned for occupancy.

 ASI Visual Expert graphical configuration software provides a comprehensive library of objects that can be dragged and dropped to program sequences of operation.
 Configuration data stored on the device can be uploaded to any instance of Visual Expert software, either through plug-in connectivity on the jobsite or remotely over a network connection.